profdc9/PowerAmpAudio/README.md

 MJW21194 (NPN) / MJW21193 (PNP) TO-247

 There are known to be versions of the MJL15032, MJL15032, NJW0281, NJW0302 available from by Chinese vendors (search lcsc.com).
 These may have sufficient performance for creating lower cost implementations of the amplifier.

+## Power terminals

+The power terminals are designed to take the common 5.0/5.08 mm spaced screw terminal blocks.
+Alternatively, 6.35 mm male spade terminals with 5.0 mm pitch pins may be soldered into the board.
+Screw terminal blocks are easier to swap out but are not as secure, while spade terminals can be quite secure but sometimes difficult to remove if required.

+## Audio connectors

+To connect unbalanced audio to the amplifier PCBs and to the balanced to unbalanced PCBs, either two wires or a SMA cable may be used.
+A SMA cable has the advantage of inherent shielding.
+If a SMA cable is wired to an input unbalanced RCA jack, the jack should be an isolated jack with the ring of the jack wired to the input star ground where the chassis earth ground is.

+## Balanced to unbalanced differential line receiver

+The balanced to unbalanced PCB can be set up to preferentially use the THAT1200, but also can be configured for the THAT1240, INA134, or SSM2141.

 # Building the amplifier (PowerampC300 and PowerampC300TO126)